-Since reading it would be a difficult and slow process, deciphering both the faded text and the idiomatic language of the time, I volunteered to transcribe the article as I went so that there would be an easily readable copy.
+Since reading it would be a difficult and slow process, deciphering both the faded text and the idiomatic language of the time, I volunteered to transcribe the article as I went so that there would be an easily readable copy (you can read my transcription here).
 And as soon as I sat down to begin, I found an obvious clue that put the whole thing in a new perspective.

 The story of Henry James Brophy appeared in the Madison-based Wisconsin State Journal on April 1, 1909.
 April Fool’s Day.